-The unrealized losses on the Company's investments in Corporate notes were primarily caused by a recent change in profitability and near-term profit forecast of individual issuers.
-The contractual terms of those investments do not permit the issuers to settle the securities at a price less than the amortized cost bases of the investments.
-The unrealized losses on these debt security holdings are a function of changes in investment spreads and interest rate movements and not changes in credit quality.
+The contractual terms of those investments do not permit the issuers to settle the securities at a price less than the amortized cost basis of the investments.
+The unrealized losses on Corporate notes are a function of changes in investment spreads and interest rate movements and not changes in credit quality.
 The Company expects to recover the entire amortized cost basis of these securities.
-As of March 31, 2020, the Company did not intend to sell these securities and was not more-likely-than-not that the Company would be required to sell these securities before recovery of their cost basis.
-Therefore, these investments did not require an ACL as of March 31, 2020.
+As of June 30, 2020, the Company did not intend to sell these securities and it is not more-likely-than-not that the Company would be required to sell these securities before recovery of their cost basis.
+Therefore, these investments did not require an ACL as of June 30, 2020.